-Numerical study on wall impingement and film formation in Direct-Injection Spark-Ignition condition.
-2020-01-1160
+Numerical Study on Wall Impingement and Film Formation in Direct-Injection Spark-Ignition Condition 2020-01-1160

-Since the amount of emitted CO2 is directly related to car fuel economy, the attention is being drawn to DISI engine which has better fuel economy than conventional gasoline engine.
-However, it has been problem that rich air-fuel mixture which is oriented from fuel film during cold start due to spray impingement make particulate matter (PM).
-Because simulating air-fuel mixture field precisely is base information to predict soot formation, it can be seen that accurate spray model and film model are prerequisite.
-The existing models show diesel spray behavior with good accuracy.
-On the other hand, they tend to over-estimate DISI spray rebound radius and under-estimate the area of the fuel film.
-The disagreement between the simulation results and the experimental results might be based on assumptions used in the previous models.
-The previous models were well matched with the low speed collision condition such as diesel engine which has relatively short penetration length due to its injection pressure.
-The energy can be successfully reduced by Weber number and surface tension in previous model.
-However, droplet kinetic energy in DISI engine is much larger than dissipation energy which is calculated by Weber number and surface tension.
-Thus, in modified model, the amount of dissipation energy is determined under realistic range.
-To consider 2-D spray-wall impingement phenomenon more accurately, 2-D child droplet generation was considered.
-Finally, both film and spray behavior were measured to validate modified model.
-The Mie-scattering images of iso-octane spray near wall were acquired at various temperature and injection pressure to measure rebound spray radius and height.
-Then, Laser Induced Fluorescence(LIF) methods with TIR was used to capture film thickness and shape.
-Compared to the existing models, the modified model shows the best agreement with the experimental results without case-dependent changes to the model constant.
+Since the amount of emitted CO2 is directly related to car fuel economy, attention is being drawn to DISI (Direct-Injection Spark-Ignition) engines, which have better fuel economy than conventional gasoline engines.
+However, it has been a problem that the rich air-fuel mixtures associated with fuel films during cold starts due to spray impingement produce particulate matter (PM).
+In predicting soot formation, it is important to predict the mixture field precisely.
+Thus, accurate spray and film models are a prerequisite of the soot model.
+The previous models were well matched with low-speed collision conditions, such as those of diesel engines, which have a relatively high ambient pressure and long traveling distances.
+Droplets colliding at low velocities have an order of magnitude of kinetic energy similar to that of the sum of the surface tension energy and the critical energy at which the splash occurs.
+Therefore, the kinetic energy of parent parcels can be successfully reduced by applying an empirical formula consisting of the Weber number and surface tension as applied in an existing model.
+However, the kinetic energy in DISI engines is much larger than the dissipation energy, which is calculated by the Weber number and surface tension.
+Thus, in this paper, the amount of dissipation energy is determined under a realistic range.
+To consider the 2-D spray-wall impingement phenomenon more accurately, 2-D child droplet generation was considered.
+Finally, both film and spray behavior were measured to validate the Seoul National University (SNU) model.
+The Mie-scattering images of the gasoline spray near the wall were acquired to measure the rebound spray radius.
+Then, laser-induced fluorescence (LIF) methods with total internal reflection (TIR) were used to capture the film thickness and shape.
+Compared to the existing models, the SNU model shows the better agreement with the experimental results without case-dependent changes to the model constant.